teaching-data-science/intro2ml/chapters/chapter03.md

   </h2>
   <p class="de526628">
   <a class="_46224d00 _7e2d93b5" href="/chapter03-01-classification-classificationtasks"> In classification, the task is to predict a categorical (binary or multiclass) label.
-In this Section, we illustrate the concept of classification with some typical examples.</a>
+In this section, we illustrate the concept of classification with some typical examples.</a>
   </p>
 </section>